MicrosoftDocs/Devices-docs/surface/windows-autopilot-and-surface-devices.md

 ## Modern management

-Autopilot is the recommended deployment option for Surface devices, including Surface Pro 9, Surface Pro 9 with 5G, Surface Studio 2+, Surface Pro 8, Surface Laptop Studio (all generations), Surface Laptop Go (all generations), Surface Go 4, Surface Go 3, Surface Pro 7+, Surface Laptop 5, Surface Laptop 4, and Surface Pro X.
+Autopilot is the recommended deployment option for Surface devices, including Surface Pro 10, Surface Pro 9, Surface Pro 9 with 5G, Surface Studio 2+, Surface Pro 8, Surface Laptop Studio (all generations), Surface Laptop Go (all generations), Surface Go 4, Surface Go 3, Surface Pro 7+, Surface Laptop 6, Surface Laptop 5, Surface Laptop 4, and Surface Pro X.

  It's best to enroll your Surface devices with the help of a Microsoft Cloud Solution Provider.
 This step allows you to manage UEFI firmware settings on Surface directly from Intune.
 It eliminates the need to physically touch devices for certificate management.
 See [Intune management of Surface UEFI settings](surface-manage-dfci-guide.md) for details.